Skip to main content

 Assessment Rationale And Relationship

-Any students that do not contribute to, or have fallen short of the prescribed scope and criteria of group work, will fail the assessment.
+Working collectively in studio groups, students will develop an exhibition that responds to key themes from their chosen studio brief.
+Any students that do not contribute to, or have fallen short of, the prescribed scope and criteria of teamwork, will fail the assessment of this component.

-This assessment asks students to reflect on the theory, ideas, and methods that inform one's developing practice
+This assessment asks students to develop written reflections on the theory, ideas, and methods that inform their developing design work and practice.

-INDIVIDUAL WORK - Portfolio Submission (90% of final mark)
+INDIVIDUAL WORK – Design Portfolio (90% of final mark)

 Criteria for assessment:

 Design Process: assesses the quality, depth, and rigour of students’ development of their design ideas.
-Students are expected to demonstrate evidence of rigorous, detailed research, definition of a clear design brief, selection of appropriate methods for testing iteratively design ideas, evidence of appropriate and rigorous experimentation, testing and controlled risk taking and learning from precedents and methods.
+Students are expected to demonstrate evidence of rigorous, detailed research, set out a clear design brief, select appropriate methods for iterating design ideas, and reference relevant design precedents and methods;

-Design Proposition: assesses the quality, relevance, control, articulation and functionality of the students overall architectural design.
-Students are expected to evidence an appropriate, relevant and controlled design solution that articulates the balance of user needs, contextual integration, spatial articulation, spatial quality (appropriate scale, functionality) and experiential consideration (atmosphere, materiality, lighting, integration of technology).
-Importantly, this needs to be evidenced clearly in the context of the current climate crisis – demonstrating an understanding of the consequences of design decisions and the process of making design choices.
-Students’ are expected to evidence how their design proposals developed from the process work and how they respond to the ethical framework established.
+Design Proposition: assesses the quality, relevance, control, articulation and functionality of the overall architectural design proposal.
+Students are expected to evidence an appropriate and controlled design solution that articulates the balance of user needs, contextual integration, spatial articulation, spatial quality, experiential considerations, and a clear response to the climate crisis.
+Students are expected to evidence how their design proposals developed from their process work, the consequences of their design decisions and how they respond to a project and studio specific ethical framework;

-Communication and representation: assesses the students’ control, accuracy, composition, clarity and detail within a student’s representation.
-The communication needs to be relevant to the projects line of enquiry and evidence atmosphere, inhabitation and response to context.
+Communication and representation: assesses the control, accuracy, composition, clarity and detail within a student’s representation of their design project work.
+The communication needs to be relevant to the projects line of enquiry and evidence atmosphere, inhabitation and response to context;

 Reading Lists